S. I. Hayakawa

-Samuel Ichiye Hayakawa (早川 一衛, July 18, 1906 – February 27, 1992) was a Canadian-born American academic and politician of Japanese ancestry.
-A professor of English, he served as president of San Francisco State University and then as U.S. Senator from California from 1977 to 1983.
+Samuel Ichiye Hayakawa (早川 一衛, July 18, 1906 – February 27, 1992) was a Canadian-born American academic and politician.
+A professor of English, he served as president of San Francisco State University and then as a U.S. Senator from California from 1977 to 1983.

-Hayakawa was born in Vancouver, British Columbia to Japanese immigrants.
+Hayakawa was born in Vancouver, British Columbia, Canada, to Japanese immigrants.
 Hayakawa advocated for Japanese Canadian voting rights in the 1930s.
-In the 1950s he became a professor at the University of Chicago before moving to teach English at San Francisco State College.
-After becoming acting president of San Francisco State College, Hayakawa became a conservative icon after he pulled out the wires from the loudspeakers on student protesters' van at an outdoor rally.
+In the 1950s, he became a professor at the University of Chicago before moving to teach English at San Francisco State College.
+After becoming acting president of San Francisco State College, Hayakawa became a conservative icon after he unplugged the loudspeakers on a student protesters' van at an outdoor rally in late 1968.

-Hayakawa defeated incumbent Democratic senator John V. Tunney in 1976, becoming the first Asian American Senator from California.
+Hayakawa ran to represent California in the United States Senate as a Republican in 1976.
+He narrowly defeated incumbent Democratic senator John V. Tunney, becoming the first Asian-American senator from the state.
 Hayakawa supported former California governor Ronald Reagan in the 1980 presidential election.
-He initially sought reelection in 1982 but bowed out of the race due to a lack of funds.
-Republican Pete Wilson succeeded Hayakawa in the US Senate.
+He initially sought reelection in 1982, but bowed out of the race due to a lack of funds and was succeeded by fellow Republican Pete Wilson.